-To ensure that all of our students receive the support they need, we urge the province to reconsider the Special Education funding model and make the appropriate enhancements to meet the financial needs of school boards and the educational needs of the students of Ontario.
+To ensure that all TDSB students receive the support they need, we urge the province to modify the Special Education funding model while providing the appropriate enhancements to meet the financial needs of school boards and the educational needs of the students of Ontario.
 This is becoming even more essential as the demand for special education continues to grow.